-Royal Caribbean and Celebrity offer two levels of accessible excursions.
+Royal Caribbean International and Celebrity Cruises offer two levels of accessible excursions.
 Level 1 are for passengers who can walk up to 100 yards unaided, and can use a walker or collapsible wheelchair when travelling.
 Guests must be able to climb the steps of the tour coach in order to go on a Level 1 excursion.

 Level 2 excursions are catered to passengers who rely on a wheelchair to get around and need a fully accessible vehicle for transportation around the port.

-NCL accommodate certain wheelchairs or scooters when arranging transfers for a shore excursion.
+Norwegian Cruise Line accommodate certain wheelchairs or scooters when arranging transfers for a shore excursion.
 If available, accessible transport can be arranged.

 Fred Olsen are able to make adjustments where possible for their wheelchair using passengers – they also offer accessible transport for some of their shore excursions.